SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 3. Choose the application that you want to edit.
 4. Choose the **Authentication and Access** tab.
 5. Under **Authentication**, enable or disable **Social Sign-On** using the radio-button.
 Per default it should be disabled.
-Because of that you don't need to change it.
+Because of that you do not need to change it.

 <br><img src="/exercises/ex2/images/SocialSignOn.png" width="70%">

 With social sign-on, users can log on to the application via one of the social network providers.
-They can will the respective option on the logon page.
+They will see the respective option on the logon page.
 Which social identity providers' logos appear on the logon page of the application depends on the configurations you have made.

 7. Logout at the **SAP Cloud Identity Services administration console**.